pentandra/lifepreserver/items/static/blog/anyone-can-research/index.md

 # Some Good Examples

-When Jack Andraka was <span class="oldstyle">15</span>, he set out to discover a way to detect early-stage pancreatic cancer.
+When Jack Andraka was [15]{.oldstyle}, he set out to discover a way to detect early-stage pancreatic cancer.
 After reading hundreds of papers from [PubMed], he made a breakthrough during biology class.
 He took his discovery to the <span class="oldstyle">2012</span> Intel International Science and Engineering Fair, and the rest, as they say, [has been history][Andraka TEDx].

 <figure id="fig:cancer-breakthrough" class="section" resource="#cancer_breakthrough" typeof="schema:VideoObject">
   <meta property="schema:bitrate" content="500k" />